tomfa/notes.webutvikling.org-old/src/posts/2017-10-22-dads-python3-to-exe-guide/index.md

 status: publish
 ---

 Dad is a good guy.
-But he ain't like

-> virtualenv -p $(pyenv which python3) .venv, then pip install -r requirements.txt?
-NP, SON!

-He's more like
+But he does not have a github account, can not set up virtual environments or install node packages.
+When something (which I send him) doesn't work, he'll usually say something like

 > When I double click the python file, cmd flashes and I bluescreen.

-So he needs an exe file.
-Here's a general snippet for converting python3 to exe
+So my dad needs an exe file, bundled with all the dependencies.

+To help me with this, I found this a general snippet for converting python3 to exe

 ```
 virtualenv -p $(pyenv which python3) .venv